publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch58/m__us_usc_t10_s1144.md

 >             “(B) An educational institution described in subsection (b) or (c) of section 102 of such Act ([20 U.S.C.
 1002][/us/usc/t20/s1002]).”

- __Procedures for Provision of Certain Information to State Veterans Agencies to Facilitate the Transition of Members of the Armed Forces From Military Service to Civilian Life__
+ __Procedures for Provision of Certain Information to State Veterans Agencies To Facilitate the Transition of Members of the Armed Forces From Military Service to Civilian Life__

 [Pub.
 L. 113–291, div.
 A, title V, § 558][/us/pl/113/291/s558], Dec.
 19, 2014, [128 Stat.
 3382][/us/stat/128/3382], provided that: